mvglasow/unison-wiki/CI-Binary-instructions.md

 Before reporting an issue about the CI binaries or anything, please thoroughly read and understand https://github.com/bcpierce00/unison/wiki/Reporting-Bugs-and-Feature-Requests

 Each CI build has been done on a particular operating system version.
 There is no expectation that a build will run on a previous version, and even running on a later version depends on that operating system's compatibility support.
+Note that "Linux" is not an operating system, and that at present CI artifacts are produced for Ubuntu, because that's what github provides.

 ## GNU/Linux